-- 1. To treat outbreaks as they happen this is known as 'episodic' treatment.
+- To treat outbreaks as they happen this is known as 'episodic' treatment.
 With episodic treatment, the aim is to shorten the time each outbreak lasts and to relieve symptoms.
-This works best in persons who experience symptoms some hours before blistering occurs. - 2.
-To prevent or reduce recurrences this is known as 'suppressive' therapy.
-If your recurrent outbreaks are frequent or severe or if you find them particularly problematic your doctor may recommend that you take oral antiviral medication every day to help prevent recurrences happening.
+This works best in people who experience symptoms some hours before blistering occurs. - To prevent or reduce recurrences this is known as 'suppressive' therapy.
+If your recurrent outbreaks are problematic you can take oral antiviral medication every day to help prevent recurrences happening.

 Suppressive therapy is taken continuously, i.e. daily, for months or even years.
 Suppressive antiviral therapy has also been shown to reduce viral shedding between episodes and therefore may help reduce the risk of transmitting the virus to sexual partners.
-Recent studies have shown suppressive treatment with valaciclovir reduces transmission of symptomatic herpes by 75%.
+Asymptomatic shedding occurs 2 to 5% days per year.
+Studies have shown suppressive treatment with valaciclovir reduces transmission of asymptomatic herpes by 75% so nearly eliminating the risk of transmission.
 Valaciclovir tablets are the recommended treatment for herpes in New Zealand.

-• Valaciclovir, which is available fully subsidised by prescription, is very safe and effective, even when taken for long periods of time.
+Valaciclovir, which is available fully subsidised by prescription, is very safe and effective, even when taken for long periods of time.